ayfu/NBA_lineup/README.md

 The magnitude of the point differential is an important consideration because it indicates by how much a lineup is favored.
 With this in mind, the new model can potentially identify highly favored lineups while the base model cannot.

-# Examining the results of the model for making lineup decisions
+# Examining the Results to Make Actionable Lineup Decisions

 Since I'm a fan of the Golden State Warriors, I focused my attention on Warriors lineups.
 One example where the model could help was when the Warriors played the San Antonio Spurs on April 5th, 2015 in San Antonio.
 In this game, the Spurs started the game explosively and jumped to a double digit point differential by the half-way point of the first quarter.
 In their previous encounters, the starting lineup of Harrison Barnes, Andrew Bogut, Steph Curry, Draymond Green, and Klay Thompson for the Warriors had an average point differential of 20.5 pdpm against the Spurs.
 However, this lineup of experienced a -48.8 pdpm by the end of the game and the Warriors never recovered from the early deficit.
 My new model predicted that the lineup for the Warriors was going to lose by -34.1 pdpm, which suggests that Steve Kerr should consider a different lineup for this team.